 The last factor is your health; for example, a diabetic patient usually required more time to recover than an average healthy person.
-The immunity level of your body and your age also play a part in healing as a younger person heal fast than an aged person.
+The immunity level of your body and your age also plays a part in healing as a younger person heals fast than an aged person.

-All these factors can defer in your case, you should evaluate your own, considering your condition, severity level, age, treatment etc. However, Skin abrasion healing time for different grade abrasion injuries are:-
+All these factors can defer in your case, you should evaluate your own, considering your condition, severity level, age, treatment, etc. However, skin abrasion healing times for different grade abrasion injuries are:

-As it is considered minor injury and no bleeding involved, this may take between 3-7 days depending on your health and age.
+As it is considered a minor injury and no bleeding is involved, this may take between 3-7 days depending on your health and age.

-As we explained earlier, this kind of injury damage your lower layer of skin so requires a little bit of more time about 15 to 20 days for proper healing.
+As we explained earlier, this kind of injury damages your lower layer of skin so requires a little bit more time about 15 to 20 days for proper healing.